-The provision of support in line with the obligations set out in this Convention should take into account the specific needs and circumstances of developing country Parties, in particular those with significant capacity constraints, such as LDCs and SIDS.
+The provision of support in line with the obligations set out in this Convention should take into account the specific needs and circumstances of developing country Parties, in particular those with significant capacity constraints, such as LDCs and SIDS [, Parties with economies in transition][, LLDCs] [, archipelagic states] [middle income countries][and Parties with ecological and geographical challenges that impose disproportionate impact on states].

+4 bis.
+[The provision of support in line with the obligations set out in this convention shall ensure efficient and effective access to finance for developing country parties, in particular for LDCs and SIDS.]